20 Introduction

 stock price impacts

 The outcome variable is stock price impact.
-It is defined as the impact on the variance of high-frequency changes in stock price.
+It is defined as the impact on the variance of stock price.

-The price impact is further decomposed into the permanent (i.e., long-term) price impact and temporary (i.e., short-term) price impact through state-space modeling with Kalman filtering.
+Stock price impact is decomposed into the permanent (i.e., long-term) price impact and temporary (i.e., short-term) price impact using state-space modeling with Kalman filtering.

-The study utilizes large volumes of ultra-high-frequency trading data to measure the impact of the S&P 500 IT firms’ FGC dissemination activities.
-The high-frequency trading data is characterized by unequal time intervals, which can be handled by using state-space modeling with a Kalman filter.
+This study uses large volumes of ultra-high-frequency trading data to measure the price impact of the S&P 500 IT firms’ FGC dissemination activities.

 20.2 Roadmap